nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * An address book cannot have multiple persons with the same `NAME`, `EMAIL`, and `JOB_ID` at once.

 * Words in `UPPER_CASE` are the parameter details to be supplied by the user.

     e.g., in `add name/NAME`, `NAME` is a parameter which can be used as `add name/Bobby Doe`.

-* Items in curly brackets are mandatory. e.g., `name/NAME phone/PHONE email/EMAIL {specifier/SPECIFIER_DETAIL}`, all specifiers need to be listed
+* Items in curly brackets are mandatory.

+    e.g., `name/NAME phone/PHONE email/EMAIL {specifier/SPECIFIER_DETAIL}`, all specifiers need to be listed

-* Items in square brackets are optional. e.g., `name/NAME phone/PHONE email/EMAIL [tag/TAGS]` can be used as `name/Bobby phone/91234567 email/bob@example.com tag/KIV` or as `name/Bobby phone/91234567 email/bob@example.com`
+* Items in square brackets are optional.

+    e.g., `name/NAME phone/PHONE email/EMAIL [tag/TAGS]` can be used as `name/Bobby phone/91234567 email/bob@example.com tag/KIV` or as `name/Bobby phone/91234567 email/bob@example.com`

-* Parameters can be in any order. e.g., if the command specifies `name/NAME phone/PHONE email/EMAIL`, `name/NAME email/EMAIL phone/PHONE` is also acceptable.
+* Parameters can be in any order.

+    e.g., if the command specifies `name/NAME phone/PHONE email/EMAIL`, `name/NAME email/EMAIL phone/PHONE` is also acceptable.

+* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.

+    e.g. if you specify p/12341234 p/56785678, only p/56785678 will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit`, and `clear`) will be ignored.

     e.g., if the command specifies `help 123`, it will be interpreted as `help`.

 </div>